-Repeat as necessary adding ham, or another kind of cheese or meat if you like to live dangerously.
+Repeat as necessary, or switch it up by adding ham or another kind of cheese or meat if you like to live dangerously.
 For breakfast, treat yourself to a buttered slice of bread with hagelslag (chocolate sprinkles) on top.

 You know how Americans always exclaim, “This is a free country!”?
-Well, the Netherlands is free-er.
-We’re talking about a place where weed is (semi) legal and prostitution is regulated; a place where you don’t need to be Dutch or to speak the language to be treated like an equal.
+Well, the Netherlands is freer.
+We’re talking about a place where weed is (semi) legal and prostitution is regulated, a place where you don’t need to be Dutch or to speak the language to be treated like an equal.

 The Netherlands is a land of tough individuals.
 The Dutch have no time for faff or making excuses.
-Yes, it’s raining, and yes, they will still cycle for half an hour to get to the meeting/party/classroom.
+Yes, it’s raining, and yes, they will still cycle for half an hour to get to wherever they need to be.

-If the Dutch did let the dreadful weather get to them, they would never get anything done, having to hibernate through October to June.
+If the Dutch did let the dreadful weather get to them, they would never get anything done from October to June.
 This goes against the go-getter spirit of the Dutch; sure, they will spend 85% of their time complaining about the weather, but they sure as hell aren’t going to let that ruin their life.

 Again, nobody cares what you do.
-Nobody worries about what you look like, so there is no point in dedicating extra time to make your hair voluminous — which the rain will flatten the moment you stepped outside — or wear a full face of makeup.
+Nobody worries about what you look like, so there is no point in dedicating extra time to make your hair voluminous, which the rain will flatten the moment you step outside, or wear a full face of makeup.
 Well, unless you don’t mind standing out.
 Remember, you do you.

 What do you think makes the Netherlands such a happy nation?
 Leave your thoughts in the comments below!